-Subject Head: Karen Rand
+Subject Head: Angie Cadwallader

-Contact: krand@farmors.gloucs.sch.uk
+Contact: acadwallader@farmors.gloucs.sch.uk

-Specification: OCR Cambridge National Level1/2
+Specification: OCR Cambridge National Level1/2 J835

 National Cambridge in Health and Social Care is a nationally recognized qualification designed to provide you with a choice of routes into further education or employment.
-It is appropriate for student's considering a future career in Health and Social care or early years' provision.
-This qualification is modular and is split into four units.
-One is an externally assessed exam and the other three are internally assessed.
+It is appropriate for students considering a future career in Health and Social care or early years' provision.
+This qualification is modular and is split into three units.
+One is an externally assessed exam and the other two are internally assessed.
 This qualification will be awarded on the scale Pass to Distinction through Level 1 and 2.